 Parity claims

-A parity claim is a claim that a product or service is equal to alternatives, without claiming that it is the top-equal or joint-best.
-As with all objective claims, in order to make any objective parity claims marketers must hold evidence which substantiates the claim.
+A parity claim is a claim that a product or service is equal to its alternatives, without claiming that it is the top-equal or joint-best (i.e. of ‘top-parity’).
+As with all objective claims, marketers must hold evidence substantiating the claim.

-Is the claim a comparison with identifiable competitors?
+Is the (top) parity claim a comparison with identifiable competitors?

+In most cases, parity and top parity claims are likely to be understood as comparisons with identifiable competitors.
 Marketing communications do not need to explicitly identify the competitor or product being compared to be subject to the rules on comparisons with 'identifiable' competitors.
 If a consumer can identify at least one competitor or competing product, whether or not it is identified explicitly in the ad, rules 3.33 – 3.37 will apply.
-This type of comparison is allowed as long as claims are based on objective criteria and comply with these rules.
-In most cases, parity and top parity claims are likely to be understood as comparisons with identifiable competitors.
+This type of comparison is allowed provided it is based on objective criteria and is presented in a way unlikely to mislead.
 See Comparisons: identifiable competitors.

-The CAP Code requires that comparisons with identifiable competitor products must be verifiable (rule 3.35).
-To make a claim verifiable, the advertiser should set out the relevant information in the ad or signpost how the information used to make that comparison can be checked by the audience.
-The information needed to verify a comparison must be clearly signposted, and readily accessible.
+The CAP Code requires that comparisons with identifiable competitor products must be verifiable.
+To make a claim verifiable, the advertiser should set out the relevant information in the ad or signpost how the information used to make that comparison can be checked.
+The information needed should be readily accessible.
 Providing incomplete or inaccessible information, for example behind a paywall, is unlikely to be considered sufficient.

-Because the top parity claim “there’s nothing faster or stronger” would be understood by consumers to be a comparison with other similar, identifiable products on the market the claims should have been made verifiable.
+The need to verify ‘top parity’ claims was considered in 2019 in respect of the claim “there’s nothing faster or stronger”.
+The ASA said consumers would understand this claim to be a comparison with other similar, identifiable products on the market.
+As such, the claim should have been verifiable.
 Although the advertiser did have sufficient evidence to support the claim, the ad did not include, or direct listeners to, information to allow them to understand the comparison, or to check that the claim was accurate.
-Therefore the claim was not verifiable (RB UK Commercial Ltd, 05 June 2019).
+The claim was therefore not verifiable (RB UK Commercial Ltd, 05 June 2019).

-For detailed advice on this requirement see Comparisons: Verifiability.
+For detailed advice on this requirement see Comparisons: Verifiability and Comparisons: Identifiable competitors.

 In some circumstances, the ASA may consider that parity and top parity claims are unlikely to be taken literally by consumers, either because they are clearly a subjective expression of the marketer’s opinion, or because they are clearly obvious exaggerations (“puffery”).
-These types of claims are unlikely to be capable of substantiation, and are acceptable, provided they do not materially mislead (see Code rule 3.2).
-For example, the ASA held that the claim “Nobody Does News Better” was a subjective one (ITV, October 2000).
-Similarly, in 2020 The ASA considered the claim “THE ORIGINAL AND THE BEST SINCE 2004”, in an ad for a pillowcase would be understood as a subjective expression of Slipsilk’s opinion about their product, in the context of the ad, and was therefore not capable of objective substantiation (Slip Enterprises Pty Ltd t/a Slipsilk 11 March 2020).
+These types of claims are unlikely to be capable of substantiation, and are acceptable provided they do not materially mislead (rule 3.2).
+For example, in 2020 the ASA considered the claim “THE ORIGINAL AND THE BEST SINCE 2004”, in an ad for a pillowcase would be understood as a subjective expression of Slipsilk’s opinion about their product and was not capable of objective substantiation (Slip Enterprises Pty Ltd t/a Slipsilk 11 March 2020).
+Similarly, the ASA decided that ‘get car insurance that really solves your car problems’ was also advertising puffery, rather than an objective comparative claim that required substantiation (UK Insurance Ltd t/a Direct Line, 21 July 2021).